JadenQ/Notebooks/Edge Computing Lab/Lab3.md

 8. 'j' how many core we want to use, check darknet parameters, GPU=1, CUDNN=1.
 9. CMD will run any program inside, we execute darknet
 10. Check darknet/cfg to see what labels this model can detect.
 Search the parameters from darknet page to know the explanations. './darknet' or 'darknet'
-11. Set environment variable of docker, specify the region in Dockerfile so container does not need to ask you to choose.
+11. Set environment variable of docker, specify the region to avoid location prompt from container.

 ```shell
 FROM nvidia/cuda:11.5.1-cudnn8-devel-ubuntu18.04